Meet the winners of 2024

 (sponsored by The Ethical Butcher)

-Len’s Light Andy and Lynda Eadon tragically lost their son Len to suicide in early 2022, at the age of 22.
+Andy and Lynda Eadon tragically lost their son Len to suicide in early 2022, at the age of 22.
 Despite their profound grief, they have been dedicated to raising awareness about mental health in the farming community, aiming to prevent similar tragedies.
 Through their initiative "Len's Light," they have raised over £170,000 for mental health charities, including the Farming Community Network, Yellow Wellies, and Papyrus.
 They also organised a tractor rally from John O'Groats to Land's End, visiting agricultural sites and even Westminster, to highlight the importance of mental health support in rural areas and honour Len’s memory.
+Commenting on winning this award, the Eadon’s said, “this really means a tribute to our son, obviously he was the main part of our life, and since the loss of him we’ve tried to stop other families and communities going through that heart ache we have.
+Thank you so much to Farmers Guardian for this dedication to our son.
+It means so much to the pair of us, if the rural community gets together for social events more often, rather than a death of a loss.
+We do what we feel we need to do, and that’s what has motivated us all along, right from the very beginning, we wanted to keep up awareness, and keep the whole problem very much alive in people’s minds.”

 PES Technologies